Glute Kickback Machine

 Breathing

-Inhale as you slowly return the weight; exhale forcefully as you push the leg back and contract the glute.
+Inhale as you return to start; exhale as you extend the leg.

 Tempo